 "The turkey drive has made the holidays brighter for thousands of local families over the years," Burks says.
 "This program is just one of many ways that the Hopkins community has continually displayed its commitment to Baltimore by helping those around us in need."

 To participate in this season's turkey program, Hopkins employees can use their credit or debit card by clicking the Donate button under the Vernon Rice Memorial Turkey Program tab on the Benefits & Worklife website.
-Donations should be received Friday, Nov.
+Donations should be received by Monday, Nov.
 18, for the Thanksgiving holidays and Friday, Dec.
 13, for the December holidays.

 Posted in News+Info